supermarsx/diagnosticox/docs/guides/tracing.md

 ```

 This will start the backend in sqlite mode (DB_TYPE=sqlite) and run the frontend dev server — convenient for quick development and debugging.

+Grafana provisioning

+For local CI-like runs the repository includes Grafana provisioning files under `.github/tracing/grafana/` which pre-provisions a Tempo datasource and a minimal Diagnosticox traces dashboard.
+When running Grafana in CI or locally mount that directory into the Grafana container at `/etc/grafana/provisioning` and `/var/lib/grafana/dashboards` so the dashboard and datasource are loaded automatically.

 Notes